Subscribe to our weekly newsletter and we’ll send updates straight to your inbox

 But for a turf system to truly be designed to last, it’s not just the quality of your turf that counts.
 You’ll also want to be mindful when choosing the type of infill you pair it with.

-Most organic infill products today are made from things like walnut shells, wood fiber and cork.
-All-natural, chemical-free and compostable, they’re an increasingly popular choice for people who want to shrink their environmental footprint — an interest that artificial turf systems already help serve.
+Most organic infill products today are made from things like walnut shells, wood fiber, coconut fiber, olive pits, and rice husks.
+All-natural, (usually) chemical-free, and compostable, they’re an increasingly popular choice for people who want to shrink their environmental footprint — an interest that artificial turf systems already help serve.

-Made from one of the densest and most durable nutshells out there, Safeshell biodegrades slowly over many years’ time — meaning, it doesn’t break down as quickly as other natural infills, and it doesn’t change shape in the heat or cold either.
-Its rounded shape offers consistent drainage abilities, too, and your infill won’t float or migrate when it rains.
-Whether your turf’s surface is wet or dry, Safeshell infill will perform the exact same.
+Made from one of the densest and most durable nutshells out there, Safeshell biodegrades slowly over many years’ time — meaning, it doesn’t break down as quickly as other natural artificial turf infills like cork, and it doesn’t change shape in the heat or cold either.
+Its rounded shape offers consistent drainage abilities, too, and your infill won’t float or migrate when it rains (leading to unwanted undulations and unevenness on the turf!)
+Whether your turf’s surface is wet or dry, Safeshell infill will perform the exact same way.

 Safeshell earned the Synthetic Turf Council’s Sustainability Award for a reason.
-From start to finish, it’s a product that comes from, then gives back to, the earth.
+From start to finish, it’s an artificial grass infill that comes from, then gives back to, the earth.
 Made from a blend of Black walnuts, which grow wild throughout the Midwest and are collected by hand, and English walnuts, grown on family farms in California, Safeshell’s origins are about as natural as it gets.
 After the walnuts’ meat is harvested for food products at our Arkansas facility, the discarded shells are turned into rounded Safeshell pellets — no chemicals or additives involved.

 One of the most eco-friendly things about artificial turf is how little water it uses compared to natural grass lawns.
 Take the positive impact of synthetic lawns in drought-prone L.A., for instance.
 There, synthetic lawns are estimated to save approximately 2.4 million gallons of water each year.
 But when you use an organic infill that requires a specific moisture content to be maintained, that advantage is reversed.